DPDK/dpdk/doc/guides/freebsd_gsg/intro.rst

 .. note::

-    These documents are available for download as a separate documentation package at the same location as the Intel® DPDK code package.
+    These documents are available for download as a separate documentation package at the same location as the DPDK code package.